 You work out the balancing adjustment amount by comparing the asset's termination value (such as the proceeds from the sale of an asset) and its adjustable value at the time of the balancing adjustment event.
-See Termination value on the next page for information about how to work out an asset's termination value.
+See Termination value in the next column for information about how to work out an asset's termination value.